-8th May, twenty-one days later was Mother’s Day week-end.
-I was feeling sad missing my mother so.
-I got in the car and drove of all places to the mall.
-Every where I looked were reminders of Mother’s Day.
-I couldn’t control the tears, finding a public restroom and an empty stall going in letting the tears flow.
-After I thought the room was empty I made my way out, splashing cold water on my face, when I cry my face becomes beet red.
+8th May, twenty-one days later was Mother’s Day weekend.
+I was feeling sad about missing my mother so.
+I got in the car and drove, of all places to the mall.
+Everywhere I looked were reminders of Mother’s Day.
+I couldn’t control the tears, so I found a public restroom and an empty stall.
+After I thought the room was empty I made my way out to the bathroom sink where I splashed cold water on my face.
+When I cry my face becomes beet red.
 I still miss my beautiful mother and baby brother so.
 I look forward to the day when I will see them again.

 At Mother’s funeral my brother said, “Sis, I promise I will never say anything negative about your Church again.
 He was killed in March, his birthday was in December, so, the December before he was killed I sent him several videos.
 One was Legacy, one of my favorite.
 When I mailed the videos I inserted a note telling him the brother and sister in Legacy reminded me of him and me, the bond between them.
 At his funeral, I happened to remember the videos and asked if anyone knew if he watched them.
 One person said, “Yes, in fact, he watched one video twice.”
 I knew which video it was, Legacy.
 He had a beautiful heart.